Creating A Safe and Productive Workplace with NZ Post

 • Unsafe truck driver zones: Lack of clearly marked, protected waiting spaces for drivers.

-• Unsegregated high-traffic zones: Forklift and truck routes intersected with pedestrian areas, creating significant safety risks.
+• Unsegregated high-traffic zones: Forklift and truck routes intersect with pedestrian areas, creating significant safety risks.

-• Time: Completing a project of this size to completion in 20 days is usually considered unachievable
+• Time: Completing a project of this size in 20 days is usually considered unachievable.

-• Pause-gates for pedestrian safety: We recommended pause-gates to prevent staff from walking straight into active forklift or truck zones.
+• Pedestrian Pause Gates: Prevent pedestrians from walking straight into active forklift or truck zones.

 • Driver Safe Zones: Clearly defined, protected waiting areas for truck drivers, giving them a safe space to wait while trucks were loaded and unloaded